 Toggle debugging code and stricter compilation flags.
-Enabling this option adds additional run-time checks and debugging messages at the cost of lower performance.
+Enabling this option adds additional runtime checks and debugging messages at the cost of lower performance.

-Note: For Bluefield, target should be set to arm64-bluefield-linuxapp-gcc.
+Note: For BlueField, target should be set to arm64-bluefield-linux-gcc.
 This will enable CONFIG_RTE_LIBRTE_MLX5_PMD and set RTE_CACHE_LINE_SIZE to 64.
 Default armv8a configuration of make build and meson build set it to 128 then brings performance degradation.

-28.5.2 Environment variables
+32.5.2 Environment variables